mne-tools/mne-connectivity/README.rst

 Li as part of Google Summer of Code 2021.
 Subsequently v0.1 and v0.2 releases were done as part of GSoC period.
 Future development will occur in subsequent versions.

+MNE-Connectivity aims to contain the standard implementations of connectivity analysis that the community has accepted. `Frites`_ is a Python package that also implements connectivity methods with the MNE API/framework.
+For more recent and new research-geared methods, see `Frites`_ for a possible implementation.

+Although this is a subjective standard, we are open to discussion.
+Please see our `contributing guide`_ for more information.

 Documentation
 ^^^^^^^^^^^^^